BogdanCatalin-Iacob/SimpleCalculator/README.md

 # SimpleCalculator
-just a simple beginner calculator
+just a simple beginner calculator made to practice

-*/missing the code for "+/-" button, del button code is wrong*/